-- An emergency lockdown will be announced via the paging system or intercom. - The paged instructions for an emergency lockdown are "Staff and students please follow lockdown procedures." paged 3 times. - Do not use the fire alarm system to initiate the lockdown procedure. - .
+- .
+An emergency lockdown will be announced via the paging system or intercom. - The paged instructions for an emergency lockdown are "Activate lockdown.
+Activate lockdown.
+Activate lockdown now!" - Do not use the fire alarm system to initiate the lockdown procedure. - .
 Staff will carry out duties as pre-arranged.